Stivvo/wayPreview/README.md

 Manually add ``../../clientBuild/wayPreviewClient``,
 ``../../serverBuild/wayPreviewServer`` and all the scripts in the [wrappers](wrappers) directory to your path.
 However, in case of multiple users on the system or for a simpler install process just run:

 ```bash
 sudo ./install.sh install program
 ./install.sh install wrappers
 ```

-Run the second commands for each user and add ``~/.local/bin`` to their path to use the wrappers.
+Run the last commands for each user and add ``~/.local/bin`` to their path to use the wrappers.
 Backup wrappers are stored in ``/usr/local/etc/wayPreview``

 ### Uninstall